Psychotherapy for expats in Aarhus.

 When to seek therapy or counseling?:

-Stress and emotional distress can have a number of signs, I list among others:
+Stress and emotional distress can have a number of signs, I list among many:

 Emotional and cognitive symptoms